Security Tip: Leaking Data After Changes

 Imagine the following scenario:

 Your application has a small number of basic routes and receive and return information.
-You’ve fully configured your `hidden`
+You’ve fully configured your hidden attributes on your models, and everything is working nicely.

 One of your actions looks like this: